um33/TodoList-WithDB/README.md

 # TodoList-WithDB
 This To-Do List application has undergone significant enhancements, now incorporating a robust backend powered by Node.js and Express.js.
 With the integration of PostgreSQL, the application features seamless CRUD (Create, Read, Update, Delete) functionality for managing tasks efficiently.
+In addition the user interface has been revamped, offering a simple and responsive design for an enhanced user experience.